 University Reappointment, Promotion and Tenure Committee reviews dossiers as requested by the Provost

 The Office of the Executive Vice Chancellor and Provost offers general information sessions on the Reappointment, Promotion, and Tenure process each spring semester.
 The sessions include details about the process, an overview of the RPT website and a question and answer period.
-New faculty in all tracks (tenure-track, teaching, research, etc.), those who will be entering the RPT cycle and anyone involved in the RPT process are encouraged to attend.
+New faculty with professorial rank in all tracks (tenure-track, teaching, research, etc.), those who will be entering the RPT cycle and anyone involved in reviewing candidates in the RPT process are encouraged to attend.
 No registration or RSVP is required.

 Please familiarize yourself with the Reappointment, Promotion and Tenure website prior to the sessions.